 2024 Republican candidates: Who’s running and how bad would they be for LGBTQ+ rights?

-However, it would be foolish to completely rule out other candidates It’s a race that will focus on LGBTQ+ rights, as hateful rhetoric and damaging talking points are already being used on the campaign trail and in the debates, so here’s your guide to the 2024 Republican candidates.
+It’s a race that will focus on LGBTQ+ rights, as hateful rhetoric and damaging talking points are already being used on the GOP campaign trail and in the debates, so here’s your guide to the 2024 Republican candidates.

 Donald Trump: The most anti-LGBTQ+ president in recent history